mmckibben/evopipes_singularity/README.md

+#THIS IS A TEST REPOSITORY FROM https://gitlab.com/barker-lab/EvoPipes .
+This instance is to test the script on HPC systems.

 # EvoPipes Pipeline Collection

 This repository contains the scripts for the core EvoPipes pipelines: DupPipe, OrthoPipe, and TransPipe.
 Also included is a link to a docker image that contains a working version of these pipelines and is the recommended way for most people to use the tools.